devatiq/revix-reviews/readme.txt

 - IMPROVED: Testimonial Reviews Elementor widget - Renamed "Author Name" to "Heading Name" for clarity
 - FIXED: Rating star color and size controls now work properly in Elementor editor
 - IMPROVED: Star styling controls now properly override default CSS with !important flags

+= 1.2.8 =
+- NEW: Import/Export now supports both JSON and CSV with robust validation
+- NEW: SweetAlert2 notifications for all import/export actions and errors
+- NEW: CSV export with dynamic meta fields and Excel compatibility
+- IMPROVED: Drag-and-drop UI and external CSS for admin
+- IMPROVED: Security validation for file uploads and AJAX
+- FIXED: Date format validation and user warnings for CSV import
+- FIXED: Prevent export if no reviews exist (with alert)
+- FIXED: Alert if no file selected on import

 = 1.2.6 =
 - IMPORTANT: Migrated to Google Places API (New) - Legacy API no longer supported